 Make sure dogs aren’t left unattended, for example outside shops and in cars, even for a short period.
 Lockable dog crates can be an additional deterrent but a good rule of thumb is to treat your dog as you would your laptop or phone.
 If you left it outside a shop or in plain sight in your car, would you expect it to be there when you returned?

 When letting your dog off the lead, make sure their recall is good, and try, as far as possible, to keep them in sight.
 If in any doubt, recall them and pop them back on the lead.
 If your dog’s recall is poor, keep them on a lead in open and non-secure spaces.
 Avoid giving information about your dog to strangers, and report any suspicious activity.
 If you feel unsafe, try to arrange group walks with friends or neighbours.

-Although it is now a legal requirement for all dogs in the UK to have an implanted microchip containing up-to-date owner details, it also make good sense for pet safety.
-Dogs that have been sold on to unsuspecting new owners or handed in to rescue centres after being dumped, have been successfully reunited with their owners when scanned for a microchip at the vet.
+Although it is now a legal requirement for all dogs in the UK to have an implanted microchip containing up-to-date owner details, it also makes good sense for pet safety.
+Dogs that have been sold on to unsuspecting new owners or handed into rescue centres after being dumped have been successfully reunited with their owners when scanned for a microchip at the vet.
 The Vets Get Scanning appeal is championing the compulsory scanning of microchips by vets, local authorities and rescue centres.